naveedanwarbhatti/Self-Citations-Checker/README.md

 ## Disclaimer 📝

-* The citation data is sourced from the DBLP-OpenCitations integration.
-This data is open and invaluable, but its **coverage may not be 100% complete** or perfectly up-to-date.
+* The citation data is sourced from DBLP-OpenCitations and OpenAlex.
+These datasets are invaluable, but their **coverage may not be 100% complete or perfectly up-to-date**.
 * The author-matching heuristic is designed to be accurate but may occasionally fail to find the correct profile or select an incorrect one for authors with common names.
 * This tool is intended for informational purposes and should be used as a supplementary metric, not as a definitive measure of scholarly integrity or impact.